Stanley131/History/CIVIL/Egypt.md

     - The Sed festival (ḥb-sd, conventional pronunciation /sɛd/; also known as Heb Sed or Feast of the Tail) was an ancient Egyptian ceremony that celebrated the continued rule of a pharaoh.

+# The Satire on the trades
+# The maxims of pathhotep
+  - instruct his son to leadership
+  - Social order of devine creatures
+  - Ideological social order, social mobility--NO
+  - Labor slaves
+  -